IRS Tax Lien in Massachusetts: What It Means and How to Remove It

 Why Acting Early Matters

 The earlier you address a tax lien, the more options you are likely to have.
-Waiting can limit your choices and increase the risk of additional enforcement.

 Massachusetts Taxpayers May Face Additional Pressure

-Taxpayers dealing with an IRS tax lien in Massachusetts may also face collection action from the Massachusetts Department of Revenue.
-Managing both federal and state issues at the same time can increase complexity.
+Taxpayers dealing with an IRS lien may also face collection action from the Massachusetts Department of Revenue.

 Take Action Before It Escalates